pulpgrinder/sic-transit/documentation.md

 #### menuInFromBottom, menuOutToBottom,menuInFromLeft, menuOutToLeft,menuInFromRight, menuOutToRight,menuInFromTop, menuOutToTop

-The `menuInFrom/menuOutTo` transitions do a "partial swipe (see "swipe", above), sliding the specified panel in/out from/to the specified direction only partially.
+The `menuInFrom/menuOutTo` transitions do a "partial swipe" (see the swipe transitions above), sliding the specified panel in/out from/to the specified direction only partially.
 This is useful for making sliding menus.
 Valid directions are Left, Right, Top, and Bottom.
-The default menu coverage is 25%.
+The default menu coverage is 33%.
 This can be changed with `setParameter()` (see below).
 Examples:

 ```javascript
 // Display "#panel1" as a menu on the right